anodejs/anodejs/docs/SIMPLE_SETUP.md

 Each farm in the cluster should have a branch in the cluster repository. ```master``` branch is reserved for the development environment (consider developer's computer as another farm in ANODE cluster).

-Refer to the template of the cluster repository at https://github.com/anodejs/sample-cluster
+Refer to the template of the cluster repository at https://github.com/anodejs/sample-cluster.
+To speed up the next steps you can clone this repository into your organization.
+However, maintaining parent relationship with this sample is not recommended.
+Cluster repository is intended to be private space for keeping your cluster configuration. ```sample-cluster``` just illustrates how the cluster may look like.

 ### Setup cluster repository

-Create new repository in [your github organization](https://github.com/anodejs/anodejs/blob/master/docs/SIMPLE_SETUP.md#setup-github-organization).
+Create new repository in [your github organization](https://github.com/anodejs/anodejs/blob/master/docs/SIMPLE_SETUP.md#setup-github-organization) (or fork https://github.com/anodejs/sample-cluster to make it easier for yourself).
 You can call it ```cluster```.

 If you pay github for more advanced plan and you can create private repository.
 If you have free github plan, you will have to recreate cluster repository later, on [bitbucket](https://github.com/anodejs/anodejs/blob/master/docs/BITBUCKET_SETUP.md).